uvacw/inca/doc/howto_scrape.md

 **lines 10 - 17**

 Next, you are defining the method `parsehtml`.
-You provide the argument `self`, as the method should refer to the instance that is defined later on. `htmlsource` is defined in the `class rss`.
+You provide the argument `self`, as the method has to be able to address its specific instance.
+The argument `htmlsource` that is passed on is already provided by the functions defined in the parent class `class rss`.
+It's just a string of HTML code.

 As can be seen in 11 - 17, We want to parse the html source to obtain: **section, text, byline and byline_source**.

-Please Damians chapter on xpath to refresh your memory.
+Please read Damians chapter on XPATHs to refresh your memory.

 Some handy shortcuts for modifying the xpaths:
   * remove `x:` (you might want to substitute with / if needed)